kavia-common/learning-management-system-257708-257733/lms_frontend/SUPABASE_SETUP.md

 Notes:
 - Session is persisted in the browser; token auto-refresh is enabled.
-- No secrets are logged.
+- No secrets are logged (anon key is public and not a secret).
 - If sign-in fails, users are redirected back to /login with a basic message.

 Troubleshooting: